 The Indonesian Ulema Council has made recommendations on the status of Shia schools in Indonesia.
 At the National Working Meeting in Jumadil Akhir 1404 H /March 1984 AD, the MUI appealed to "Indonesian Muslims who believe in Ahlussunnahwaljamaah to increase their awareness of the possibility of the entry of Shiaism."
-The MUI stated that "Shiism as one of the ideologies found in the Islamic world has major differences with the Sunni sect (Ahlussunnah waljamaah), which is embraced by the majority of Indonesian Muslims" (Wahid, 2017).
+The MUI stated that "Shiitesm as one of the ideologies found in the Islamic world has major differences with the Sunni sect (Ahlussunnah waljamaah), which is embraced by the majority of Indonesian Muslims" (Wahid, 2017).

-The politicization of religion in its following form has various heterogeneous variants, such as regulating freedom of religion and belief, seeing the extent of the state’s role in regulating the religious life of its citizens.
-Elizabeth Shakman Hurd said that state regulation of religion, especially freedom of religion and belief, governs religion (Hurd, 2015).
+The politicisation of religion in its following form has various heterogeneous variants, such as regulating freedom of religion and belief, seeing the extent of the state's role in regulating the religious life of its citizens.
+Elisabeth Shakman Hurd said that state regulation of religion, especially freedom of religion and belief, governs religion (Hurd, 2015).

 The case of the prohibition of any activity of Shia followers by the majority group is one of the cases where the rights of minority groups living in Indonesia are not fulfilled.
 In East Java, Shia followers are rejected by most people from following a fatwa or legitimacy from the East Java MUI, which states that the Ahmadiyah group is a problematic sect.
 The above prohibition is recorded in the East Java MUI Decree No. Kep-01/SKF-MUI/JTM/I/2012 concerning Heresies of Shia Teachings.

-As meant by Hurd, governed religion is a form of religious construction adapted to the influence or desire of political power (Hurd, 2015).
-The scope of the regulation on the East Java MUI decision above, although it only applies at the regional level, in the context of Islam in Indonesia, is broad; of course, it has a significant influence on the struggle of Indonesian religious politics, where the majority group is a role model for all forms of regulation, domination in matters of religion.
-In this regard, a theologian, William Cavanaugh, concluded that religion is a source of conflict as "the creation myth for modernity.”
-And in that context, the birth of political Islam has re-empowered various humanitarian problems that have never been resolved.
+Governed religion is a form of religious construction adapted to the influence or desire of political power (Hurd, 2015).
+In the case of the regulation on the East Java MUI decision above, although it only applies at the regional level, it is broad in the context of Islam in Indonesia.
+Of course, it has a significant influence on the struggle of Indonesian religious politics, where the majority group is a role model for all forms of regulation and domination in religion.
+In this regard, a theologian, William Cavanaugh, concluded that religion is a source of conflict as "the creation myth for modernity."
+Furthermore, in that context, the birth of political Islam has re-empowered various humanitarian problems that have never been resolved.
 According to William Cavanaugh, the traditional view of the religious system strongly supports the creation of the myth of religious violence (Jatmiko, 2017).

-Furthermore, understanding religious freedom and its relationship to violence against Shia – whatever – is evidence of the hegemony of some Ulema, especially regarding the interpretation of Islamic laws.
+Furthermore, understanding religious freedom and its relationship to violence against Shia is evidence of the hegemony of some Ulema, especially regarding the interpretation of Islamic laws.
 Ahmet T Kuru explains that the teachings amplified by Ulema contemporary in teaching something are generally oriented toward protecting "Islamic traditions" rather than generating new Islamic perspectives.
 For example, in Shia violence, texts of holy books used as tools of legitimacy have multiple interpretations, where the interpreter has total power over the text (Kuru, 2019).

-Here, some Ulema who hegemony "lock" some fundamental Islamic doctrines only for a single meaning (understanding); should not be interpreted with other arguments.
-Even though many other verses open space for different interpretations, the initial multi-interpreted will automatically become exclusive when the Ulema has restricted and locked them.
+Here, some Ulema who hegemony ‘lock’ some fundamental Islamic doctrines only for a single understanding.
+It should not be interpreted with other arguments.
+Even though many other verses offer different interpretations, the initial multi-interpreted will automatically become exclusive when the Ulema has restricted and locked them.